 13. Review this Charter at least annually and recommend any changes to the Charter that the Committee deems appropriate to the independent members of the Board for approval;

-14. Review at least annually a risk assessment of the Company’s compensation programs;
+14. Oversee and review at least annually a risk assessment of the Company’s compensation programs;

-15. Review and monitor the Company’s policies and practices with respect to diversity and equal employment opportunity;
+16. Review and monitor the results of the Company’s policies and practices with respect to diversity, inclusion and equal employment opportunity;

 - Financial Expert